-We facilitate local disaster risk reduction and resilience programs that aid businesses and community organisations to prepare and recover more effectively.
+We facilitate local disaster risk reduction and economic resilience programs that aid businesses and community organisations to prepare and recover more effectively.

 We are "community-led" because our approach prioritises the needs of local economies, as determined by consultations with community members.